Skip to Content

 How to store leftover homemade fertilizer solutions?

-Store liquid fertilizers in sealed glass jars or plastic containers in your refrigerator for up to two weeks.
+Store liquid fertilizers in dark, cool places using airtight containers for up to two weeks.
+Label with contents and date.

 What signs indicate fertilizer deficiency in fruits?